-Respondents to the survey circulated to BlockStart acceleration programme applicants agree that customer data protection is one of the key drivers to implement blockchain technology in the financial sector (4.5 from total of 5).
-Also highly agree that the role of DLT can significantly accelerate transactions by eliminating third party institutions (5 from total of 5).
-The well-known issues of legislative gap in the blockchain technology regulation also brings SMEs to a consolidated answer that lack of regulatory framework makes it difficult to implement blockchain technology in the financial sector (5 from total of 5).
+BlockStart acceleration programme applicants (the respondents of the updated survey on July 2021) agreed that customer data protection is one of the key drivers to implement blockchain technology in the financial sector (3.6 from total of 5).
+Also highly agree that the role of DLT can significantly accelerate transactions by eliminating third party institutions (4.4 from total of 5).
+The well-known issues of legislative gap in the blockchain technology regulation also brings SMEs to a consolidated answer that lack of regulatory framework makes it difficult to implement blockchain technology in the financial sector (4.4 from total of 5).